Apply for council tax support

 Working-age income banded scheme

-The aim of the new scheme is to make the amount of support customers recieve more stable month-to-month.
-The scheme also offers those on the lowest incomes up to 100% discount on their council tax bill.
+We launched a new council tax support scheme for working-age customers on 1 April 2023.
+Its aims to make the amount of support customers recieve more stable month-to-month.
+It also offers those on the lowest incomes up to 100% discount on their council tax bill.

 How does the new scheme work?